Skip to main content

 Learning Objectives

-At the conclusion of this CME activity, the participant will be able to:
+At the completion of this course, clinicians should be able to:

-• Be familiar with germ cell and sex cord stromal tumors of the ovary
+• Classify sex cord stromal tumors of the ovary accurately

 Intended Audience